Themekraft/tk-google-fonts/readme.txt

 * MySQL version 5.0 or greater

 = Manual installation =
+You can download and install the plugin using the built in WordPress plugin installer.

 The manual installation method involves downloading the plugin and uploading it to your webserver via your favourite FTP application.